andybalaam/articles-how-to-write-a-programming-language/the-parser/the-parser.md

 Last time we saw that the language we are writing, Cell, is designed to be simple to write, rather than being particularly easy to use.
-It also lacks a lot of the error handling and other important features of a real language, but it does allow us to doing the normal things we do when programming: make variables, define functions and perform logic and mathematical operations.
+It also lacks a lot of the error handling and other important features of a real language, but it does allow us to do the normal things we do when programming: make variables, define functions and perform logic and mathematical operations.

 One of the ways Cell is simpler than other languages is that things like "if"